 Most sports will have practice at least two days a week and games will usually occur during the weekend.
 Non-sports activities such as Scouting or music lessons may also require weekend attendance.
-If your child is overcommitted, something will have to give because they won’t be able to be in two or more places at the same time.
+Because neither you nor your kids can be in two places at once, something may have to give.

-Assign each person a color so you can easily see who has activities on any given day.
-Expect that you will have conflicts from time to time, especially if you have more than one child and they’re involved in similar activities.
-On those occasions where there is a conflict, ask friends and family to help you by supporting one child while you’re with another.
+Assign each person a color so you can see who has activities on any given day.
+If you have more than one child, expect that you will have conflicts from time to time.
+On those occasions, ask friends and family to help you by supporting one child while you’re with the other.

-Don’t panic if your child can’t make every practice or every game.
-This can happen to anybody.
+Don’t panic if your child can’t make every practice or every game — this can happen to anybody.